csabakecskemeti/toon2-python/README.md

 ## 📄 License

-MIT License - Feel free to use in your projects!
+Apache 2.0 License - Free for commercial and personal use!

 ---